 Suggestions for Designing a Dissertation or Other Research Projectwith theAim of Helping Advance Progressive Social Change by David VineDistinguished public anthropologist and a CES reviewer.
-General Advice for Designing Research Questions Have one.
-Having a clear...
+Specific Advice for Designing Research Questions to Help Advance Social...

 Monica Prasad, a sociologist and a CES reviewer, has been actively promoting “Problem-Solving Sociology” for a number of years.
 She has a web page and has organized a series of workshops where students can refine their research topics.
 Her 2021 book, Problem-Solving...

 Daanika Gordon, a CES Fellow in 2017-2018, has just published a book, Policing the Racial Divide: Urban Growth Politics and the Remaking of Segregation, with NYU Press.
 Daanika teaches sociology at Tufts University.
 The book, based on her dissertation, is described as...

 We are delighted to announce the winners of the CES 2022-2023 dissertation fellowship.
 This is our seventh cohort of fellows and it brings our total number of current and past fellows to 41.
 We chose seven fellows from a pool of 120 applications that included many...

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.